Wednesday 21 February 2024

 Repeat, repeat, repeat.
 Try to reduce variables. get consistency.

-The three parts to a recipe are:
+The main three parts to a recipe are:

 My simplest coffee machine is a Breville Bambino.